MauricioCafiero/MoDrAg/README.md

 - Search Pubchem for similar molecules or generate analogues.
 - Find Lipinski properties of molecules.
 - Find pharmacophore overlap between two molecules.
-- Dock a molecule in a protein, get the score and the pose.

 ## Philosophy
 - Everything ‘open,' avoiding using paid services, i.e. not using the OpenAI or Anthropic APIs, etc. where possible.